 The best way to deal with encoding issues in HTML forms is to serve all your pages in UTF-8.
 UTF-8 can represent the characters of the widest range of languages.
 Browsers send back form data in the same encoding as the page containing the form, so the user can fill in data in whatever language and script they need to.

 There are a few details to make sure this approach works well.
 First, it is important to tell the browser that the form page is in UTF-8.
 There are various ways to tell the browser about the encoding of your page.
-This is important in any case, but even more so if your form page itself doesn't contain any characters outside US-ASCII, but your users may type in other characters.
+This is important in any case, but even more so if your form page itself doesn't contain any characters outside US-ASCII, but your users may type in such characters.

 Second, it may be a good idea for the script that receives the form data to check that the data returned indeed uses UTF-8 (in case something went wrong, e.g. the user changed the encoding).
 Checking is possible because UTF-8 has a very specific byte-pattern not seen in any other encoding.
 If non-UTF-8 data is received, an error message should be sent back.